multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.2 - 2024-09-17 =
+* Added     - Compatibility with WordPress 6.6.2.
+* Added     - Compatibility of WooCommerce 9.3.1.
+* Fixed     - Issue with suborder regeneration when editing orders manually #813.
+* Fixed     - Warning messages originating from class-mvx-payment-gateway.php #824.
+* Fixed     - Fatal error in class-mvx-order.php when creating orders for booking products manually from the vendor dashboard #839.

 = 4.2.1 - 2024-09-03 =
 * Added     - Compatibility with WooCommerce 9.2.3.